N1OI/Bitfi/README.md

-1. Download the related TSV data
+1. Download the TSV file

 2. Use LibreOffice Calc to process the data and save the result as an HTML file